-Although Logitech’s first foray into surround sound headsets sounds incredible, compatibility issues with certain games and the lack of fine-grained control seen in every other G-series product leaves a lot to be desired for the asking price.
+Although Logitech's first foray into surround sound headsets sounds incredible, compatibility issues with certain games and the lack of fine-grained control seen in every other G-series product leaves something to be desired.

 Taking a closer look at the headset, we see that the user-customization aspect featured so prominently in the G-series is no stranger to the G35.
 The adjustable headband follows a notched metal track that’s labeled so you can quickly set it to just the right position after traveling to a LAN party.
 Three swappable headband pads of varying thickness and form are also included that change how the headset sits on the head, and also how much pressure is exerted on the sides of your head.
 The padding is held steadfast by two strips of Velcro hooks that run the course of the headband’s upper trench, but you’ll want to be careful when removing the padding as the Velcro may want to come along with the padding if the adhesive wasn’t properly applied.
 Forgo your roll of duct tape (sorry, I know…) and just use superglue for this one.